harvester/harvester/enhancements/20240304-usb-passthrough.md

 Unlike the PCI device, we could add or remove USB device easily, so it needs a refresh button to detect all USB device in the USB device page.
 Here I used PCI device page to represent idea.
 That button will be upper right corner of this page.

 ![](./20240304-usb-passthrough/02.png)

+Regarding the resource and API path in harvester, it should be `devices.harvesterhci.io.pcidevices` and `v1/harvester/devices.harvesterhci.io.pcidevices`.

 ### Test plan